When clients come to us for help with their brand identity, they’ve often already done lots of thinking about what the brief should be.

 Yes, absolutely – and when that happens, you’re going to have a very clear target audience.

 The advantage here is that you can be very specific.
-Think of it like cross hairs on a sight (which is where literally the horizontal and vertical meet) and you have the perfect means of aiming straight at your target.
+Think of it like crosshairs on a sight (which is literally where the horizontal and vertical meet) and you have the perfect means of aiming straight at your target.

 So you’ve got your positioning nailed.
 Now what?

 Whatever you decide, your brand positioning has to be public.
 The point is for your customer to understand how you’re different to everyone else, and why they should work with you.

 If you don’t make your brand position very public, and very clearly stated, how will they know?

 And that’s as bad as not having a position in the first place.